 Washington, D.C.’s Homegrown Funk: Go-Go Music

-By ALONA WARTOFSKY
+Written by ALONA WARTOFSKY

-Brown thought his shows would be livelier if his audiences didn’t sit down between numbers, so he and drummer Ricky Wellman, who later played with Miles Davis, devised percussion breakdowns—interludes performed on drums, congas, cowbell, and often tambourine—that could link songs together.
-These breakdowns, adapted from Grover Washington Jr.’s “Mister Magic” evolved into the distinctive go-go beat.
+Brown thought his shows would be livelier if his audiences didn’t sit down between numbers, so he and drummer Ricky Wellman, who later played with Miles Davis, devised percussion breakdowns—interludes performed on drums, congas, cowbell, and often, tambourine—that could link songs together.
+These breakdowns, adapted from Grover Washington Jr.’s “Mister Magic,” evolved into the distinctive go-go beat.
 The audience response was so enthusiastic that The Soul Searchers started playing those breakdowns during songs as well.
 At the time, it was impossible for Brown to understand how profoundly his beat would alter the city’s musical culture.

 Brown dubbed his new style “go-go” simply because it kept on going.
 The first go-go hit, his 1979 “Bustin’ Loose,” established the genre’s early sound: classic ‘70s funk with percolating percussion, call-and-response chants, and an engaging bandleader.
 “That’s how the sound you hear now got started,” Brown said in 1990.
 “You take those percussion breakdowns, mix a little music, and the other bands had something they could adapt to.”

 During its first decade, the music flourished as an underground culture.
 Top bands played six nights a week, and on weekend nights they could sell out three separate sets in different quadrants of the city.
-Commercials for big multi-band concerts aired on urban radio; the rest were advertised by dayglo Globe posters, affixed to abandoned storefronts, utility poles, and the trunks of ancient elms that line the city’s major thoroughfares.
+Commercials for big multi-band concerts aired on urban radio; the rest were advertised by DayGlo Globe posters, affixed to abandoned storefronts, utility poles, and the trunks of ancient elms that line the city’s major thoroughfares.
 “There were the big-name bands and second-tier bands that also drew big crowds, but also every neighborhood had a band, every single rec center,” says Hammond.
-“And every church had a band because that go-go spilled into the gospel music that they played.”
+“And every church had a band because that go-go spilled into the gospel music they played.”
 Holiday shows featuring multi-band lineups regularly drew some 8,000 fans to the Washington Coliseum, where the Beatles made their 1964 U.S. debut.

-Go-go is generally a celebratory party music, but some local hits reflected the hardships experienced by the city’s disenfranchised Black community.
+Go-go is generally a celebratory party music, but some local hits have reflected the hardships experienced by the city’s disenfranchised Black communities.
 During the summer of ‘84, for example, Chuck Brown’s hit “We Need Some Money” took a lighthearted view of being broke: “MasterCard, Visa, American Express/ I ain’t got nothin’ against no credit card, but the cash is the best.”
-The teenage members of Junkyard Band, who performed on discarded plastic buckets, hubcaps, and empty cans, sought to link hardships of life in a Southeast Washington housing project with Reaganomics.
+The teenage members of Junkyard Band, who performed on discarded plastic buckets, hubcaps, and empty cans, sought to link life in a Southeast Washington housing project with Reaganomics.
 As their 1986 hit, “The Word,” put it, “Reagan gave the Pentagon the food stamp money….”

 By the mid-’80s, out-of-town music labels signed various bands, and Island Records head Chris Blackwell announced that he would take go-go international, just as he had done for Jamaican reggae.
 But instead of presenting go-go as the gritty street music it is, the labels opted for slick, commercialized renderings that drew little interest.
-In 1988, director Spike Lee gave go-go its biggest hit when he featured Experience Unlimited performing “Da Butt” in his film, School Daze.
+In 1988, director Spike Lee gave go-go its biggest hit when he featured Experience Unlimited performing “Da Butt” in his film, “School Daze.”
 Although that track topped Billboard’s R&B singles chart, go-go has remained largely a regional genre.
 More than three decades later, the go-go beat plays on throughout the DMV (the District, plus adjacent states Maryland and Virginia).

 In 2012, Chuck Brown, known throughout the go-go community as “Pops” or “the Godfather,” suffered a brief illness and, at the age of 75, died of sepsis.
 As the news broke, thousands gathered in front of The Howard Theatre where he had regularly performed.
 His funeral was held at the Washington Convention Center, and the line of fans waiting to pay their respects stretched along several city blocks.

 In response, a Howard University student created a social media hashtag—#DontMuteDC—that went viral.
 Nightly musical protests drew hundreds, then thousands of go-go supporters.
 As the pressure mounted, T-Mobile, which had ordered the licensed MetroPCS vendor to turn off the music, relented.
-Central Communications owner Donald Campbell returned his speakers to the sidewalk outside his shop, and a resurgence of cultural pride eventually led to legislation, signed by Mayor Muriel Bowser in February of 2020, establishing go-go as the official music of Washington D.C.
+Central Communications owner Donald Campbell returned his speakers to the sidewalk outside his shop, and a resurgence of cultural pride eventually led to legislation, signed by Mayor Muriel Bowser in February of 2020, establishing go-go as the official music of Washington, D.C.

 In 2020, during a summer characterized by political activism, go-go became the soundtrack for many of the city’s protests against racism in policing.
-Near the White House, at the newly painted Black Lives Matter Plaza, popular bands like TOB and Backyard performed on flatbed trucks surrounded by thousands of protesters.
+Near the White House, at the newly painted Black Lives Matter Plaza, popular bands like TCB and Backyard performed on flatbed trucks surrounded by thousands of protesters.
 “The musicians are realizing their power,” says go-go activist Charles Stephenson.
 “They’re right here in the nation’s capital, and they have a voice that can echo across this nation.”